All Star Mr & Mrs: Round 2

 Each couple is placed inside a sight-proof booth so that they cannot see one another.
-They must answer six questions using their paddles (Blue for male and Pink for female).
+They must answer six questions using their paddles (blue for male and pink for female).
 The more answers they match, the more chance they have of going through to the final.

 Again, all three couples do this.
 However, at the end of this round, the winning couple is announced and they go through to the final.
 The other couples each receive a carriage clock and receive £5,000 for their favorite charity.

 Round 3

-This time, the winning celebrity must enter the booth while their partner answers four questions.
+This time, the winning celebrity must enter the booth wearing headphones and a blindfold while their partner answers four questions.
 For every answer that they match correctly on the first three questions, they win £5,000 for their chosen charity, £15,000 if all three are matched.
 If they match the fourth and final question, they will double any money earned on the first three questions, up to £30,000.